Sunday marks three years since 8-year-old girl disappeared on the Platte River

 "There are so many answers that I don’t know," Latressa said.
 "I just want to revisit that day."

 Like the endless loop that plays on in her mind, Latressa keeps a near-constant count of the days that have passed since she’s held her daughter.
-The number was one of the first things she shared when speaking over the phone with a World-Herald reporter last month:
+The number was one of the first things she shared when speaking over the phone with an Omaha World-Herald reporter last month:

 People are also reading…